Ramsay Bolton: Season 3

 Ramsay sends word to the Stark forces at Harrenhal claiming that the Ironborn sacked Winterfell and fled before the Bolton forces arrived.
 In the Dreadfort dungeons, Ramsay's men torture Theon while Ramsay watches on in the guise of a cleaning boy.
 Claiming to be a servant of Theon's sister Yara, he sets Theon free before sending his men after Theon, only to follow and kill them when they recapture Theon.
-Theon confesses that during his conquest of Winterfell he used two farmer's boys to fake the murders of Bran and Rickon Stark, as Ramsay pretends to lead Theon to Deepwood Motte, the castle Yara holds.
-In reality, Ramsay leads Theon in a circle back to the dungeon and reimprisons him, tormenting Theon with the revelation that he was the architect of his suffering all along.
+Theon confesses that during his conquest of Winterfell he used two farmers' boys to fake the murders of Bran and Rickon Stark, as Ramsay pretends to lead Theon to Deepwood Motte, the castle Yara holds.
+In reality, Ramsay leads Theon in a circle back to the dungeon and imprisons him again, tormenting him with the revelation that he was the architect of his suffering all along.

-Ramsay begins to torture Theon by flaying his finger until Theon begs for him to cut it off.
+Ramsay begins to torture Theon by flaying his finger until Theon begs him to cut it off.
 After severing Theon's pinky, he has Myranda and another servant seduce him; however, this is only intended to taunt Theon before Ramsay severs his genitals.
-He sends Theon's penis to his father Balon, threatening to further mutilate him and to flay the other Ironborn invaders unless they flee the North; Balon refuses, as he now has no use for Theon.
+He sends Theon's penis to his father, Balon, threatening to mutilate him further and to flay the other Ironborn invaders unless they flee the North; Balon refuses, as he now has no use for Theon.
 Theon begs Ramsay to kill him, but Ramsay states that Theon is more useful alive.
 Noting Theon's stench, he dubs him "Reek" and beats him until he responds to his new name.

 Season 4

 When Roose Bolton returns to the Dreadfort, he reprimands Ramsay for having overstepped his boundaries as castellan by mutilating a valuable hostage and sending terms of surrender to the Greyjoys.
 Infuriated, Ramsay demonstrates his brainwashing of Reek by having him reveal that Bran and Rickon Stark are still alive, and having Reek shave him without harming him, even after revealing Roose's murder of Robb Stark.
 Impressed, Roose orders Ramsay and Reek to lift the Ironborn occupation of Moat Cailin.
 Yara and her men infiltrate the Dreadfort and try to rescue Theon, but he refuses to go with her, fearing another of Ramsay's tricks, and Ramsay chases the Greyjoy soldiers away with his hounds.
-Pleased with Reek's loyalty, Ramsay has him pose as Theon to convince the Ironborn holding Moat Cailin to surrender, with promise of safe passage, though Ramsay reneges on his word and flays the entire garrison.
-As reward for his success, Ramsay is legitimised as a Bolton.
+Pleased with Reek's loyalty, Ramsay has him pose as Theon to convince the Ironborn holding Moat Cailin to surrender, with the promise of safe passage, though Ramsay reneges on his word and flays the entire garrison.
+As a reward for his success, Ramsay is legitimized as a Bolton.
 He then accompanies the rest of House Bolton in moving to Winterfell.